 Also, you should choose one made of BPA-Free glass and stainless steel, not plastic.
 They are really easy to use, clean, and refill.

 You will find a great one for around $25 – $30.
 This one at Amazon is a great price click here…

 Whipped fresh cream just like get when you eat out.
 Unlike the throwaway whipped cream dispensers available in the supermarkets that a full of sugar and preservatives.
 You use fresh natural cream which can be stored in the refrigerator just like the throwaway ones.

-If your cook is into home baking and desserts they will be able to decorate cakes, pies, make whipped cream for coffee, hot chocolate, iced milk drinks, milkshakes, and chai lattes.
-Not to mention topping ice cream, make mixed drinks, and infusions!
+If your cook is into home baking and desserts they will be able to decorate cakes, and pies, and make whipped cream for coffee, hot chocolate, iced milk drinks, milkshakes, and chai lattes.
+Not to mention topping ice cream, making mixed drinks, and infusions!